Elorm-t/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 24 - A gif is worth ten thousand words: Script lists all the files with a .gif extension in the current directory and all its sub-directories.

 Task 25 - Acrostic: Script decodes acrostics using the first letter of each line.

+Task 26 - The biggest fan: Script parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.